Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Comparison of Data Products from a Flare Prediction Perspective

 \section{Comparison of Data Products from a Flare Prediction Perspective}

-In this section, we compare the \texttt{SWPC-FTP} operational flare list with the NCEI \texttt{Science-Quality} list by evaluating the numerical skill scores of machine learning models trained on definitive or near-real-time SHARP summary vector parameters.
+We compare the \texttt{SWPC-FTP} operational flare list with the NCEI \texttt{Science-Quality} list by evaluating the numerical skill scores of machine learning models trained on definitive or near-real-time SHARP summary vector parameters.
 Note that we do not exhaust the available machine learning models and do not aim to optimize reported skill scores here, since, as discussed in the Introduction, (i) when properly trained, commonly used machine learning models do not generate significantly different results, and (ii) the skill scores of machine learning models depend heavily on sample selection and sample split schemes.
-Therefore, we use common practice for the choice of machine learning model and sample split here to demonstrate the differences in the various data products' effects on the trained model's performance.
+Therefore, we follow standard practice in selecting the machine learning model and sample split to demonstrate the effects of the various data products on the trained model's performance.